-Expectations in Greece
+The situation in France

+Double-standard trauma

+Different forms of post-traumatic stress and long mourning of the lost country

+Home country

+Host country

-The situation in France Religion Education Sex Male (90%) Female (10%) Muslim (90%) Christian (10%) High school (20%) Higher education (70%) From 22yo to 67yo No degree (10%) Double-standard trauma Different forms of post-traumatic Host country stress and long mourning of the lost country Important distress due to the life Home country conditions in France + violence of the reality check face to the idealized
+Important distress due to the life conditions in France + violence of the reality check face to the idealized country

 Lots of them have logical integration difficulties due to a lack of communication because the access to french classes is very limited and it's only when they receive the status of refugee or the subsidiary protection that classes are mandatory.
 Most of them are staying in the streets or emergency reception centers.
-They have little money from the State each month (between 7 and $11 \in$ a day) when they are asylum seekers which make it impossible for them to pay for an apartment if they're sleeping outside.
+They have little money from the State each month (between 7 and 11€ a day) when they are asylum seekers which make it impossible for them to pay for an apartment if they're sleeping outside.
 Also the cultural integration process is hard because often things that are very different to understand for them are not explained properly and it creates frustration.
-Politeness being a good example for this : when a french doesn't hear " please " and " thank you ", he gets mad but for people coming from Arabic and African culture, not saying it is not a lack of respect.
+Politeness being a good example for this: when a french doesn't hear " please " and " thank you ", he gets mad but for people coming from Arabic and African culture, not saying it is not a lack of respect.